andrew/ultimate-awesome/README.md

 - [awesome-affine](https://github.com/toeverything/awesome-affine) - 😎 Awesome lists about all kinds of interesting topics around AFFiNE.
 - [DeFi-Map](https://github.com/YutaSugimura/DeFi-Map) - List of decentralized finance projects on Ethereum.
 - [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
-- [Free-Certifications](https://github.com/ArslanYM/Free-Certifications) - This repository contains the list of all the development courses available with  free certifications.
 - [awesome-mapbox-external-developer-resources](https://github.com/chriswhong/awesome-mapbox-external-developer-resources) - An awesome list of third-party developer resources to help you work with the Mapbox suite of location-based services, APIs, ADKs, libraries, and data.
 - [awesome-pangenomes](https://github.com/colindaven/awesome-pangenomes) - A list of software for pangenomics.
 - [qml-vqa-library](https://github.com/ericardomuten/qml-vqa-library) - A curated list of recent textbooks, reviews, perspectives, and research papers related to quantum machine learning, variational quantum algorithms, tensor networks, and classical machine learning applications in quantum systems.